Harrison High School (New York)

 Harrison High School (HHS) is a public high school located in Harrison, Westchester County, New York, United States.
 The school is 22 mi northeast of New York City.
 It is the only high school operated by the Harrison Central School District.

 Academics

 In 2016, Harrison ranked 211th in the nation and 13th in the state in rigor according to The Washington Post "America's Most Challenging High Schools" index.

 In 2019, Harrison ranked 328th nationally in the U.S. News & World Report "Best High Schools Rankings."

+In 2026, Harrison ranked 4th best public high school in New York and 211th nationally in the U.S. News & World Report “Best High Schools Rankings.”

 Demographics

 The demographic breakdown of the 1,073 students enrolled in 2021–22 was: